 3. Laboratory Requirement: One of the following choices:

 - Option 1: A 5-point biology lab.
 Current offerings include:

-- Option 2: Two semesters of UN3500 - Independent research in the same lab + 1 semester of UN3600 (recommended if offered)
+- Option 2: Two semesters of UN3500 - Independent research in the same lab for either 3 or 4 credits each semester

 - Option 4: Two labs for 3 or more points each.
 Current offerings include: